 We think it is important that students of all abilities continually work on improving their spelling and there are regular tests in lessons and competitions within year groups.
 Ratton has also successfully taken part in national spelling competitions.
 There is a termly Literacy Quiz run as a competition between communities with questions that focus on promoting knowledge of a wide range of ambitious vocabulary.
 The winning tutor group receive a certificate and chocolate biscuits.

 When some of our students arrive at Ratton with low levels of literacy, we endeavour to give them the best chance of succeeding across the curriculum.
-A range of reading interventions is currently used to identify, target and enable these pupils to improve their reading skills.
+A range of reading interventions are currently used to identify, target and enable these pupils to improve their reading skills.

 All students, who have a reading age of below 13 or score below 104 on their KS2 SATS test, undergo an online reading age test three times across each academic year.
 The results of these tests provide staff with valuable data on students’ reading ages, relative to their real age and allows pupils who are falling behind to receive additional support in the form of the following interventions: